Docs › › Webhooks

 With Webhooks you can build or setup Applications which are subscribed to certain events in the InPlayer platform.
 When such events get triggered, we will send a HTTP POST requests with specific payloads to the Webhook’s configured URL.

-Webhooks can be installed on a merchant account by setting up Web-hook URL and select specific events that you will like to receive.
-The Webhooks options and setup details are located in InPlayer dashboard under API Settings in the top right corner menu.
+Webhooks can be installed on a merchant account by setting up Web-hook URLs and select specific events that you will like to receive.

-When configuring a Webhook, you can chose one or part of the events that you would like to receive payloads for.
+When configuring a Webhook, you can choose one, or part of the events that you would like to receive payloads for.
 You can even opt-in to all known InPlayer events.

 ||Any time any event is triggered (Wildcard Event).|